flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 {==

-The initial implementation of TCAS features the AP/FD TCAS function and is available in the Development version.
+The TCAS system is not available in the Stable version at this time.

 For a list of compatible networks and known issues - [see here](#compatibilities-and-known-issues).